ericboris/movie-recommendation-web-app/README.md

     -   [X] Identify necessary columns and data types
     -   [X] Determine relationships between tables
     -   [X] Create a diagram of the schema
- - [ ] Develop API Gateway and UserService
+ - [X] Develop API Gateway and AuthenticationService
-    -   [ ] Define API routes and endpoints
+    -   [X] Define API routes and endpoints
-    -   [ ] Implement basic CRUD operations for users
+    -   [X] Implement basic CRUD operations for users
-    -   [ ] Set up authentication middleware
+    -   [X] Set up authentication middleware
- - [ ] Create endpoints for authentication using MetaMask
+ - [X] Create endpoints for authentication using MetaMask
-    -   [ ] Add MetaMask integration to UserService
+    -   [X] Add MetaMask integration to AuthenticationService
-    -   [ ] Develop endpoints for MetaMask sign-in and authentication
+    -   [X] Develop endpoints for MetaMask sign-in and authentication

 Sprint 2: Frontend Infrastructure and Components

- - [ ] Set up the React project
+ - [X] Set up the React project
-    -   [ ] Initialize the React project using Create React App or a similar tool
+    -   [X] Initialize the React project using Create React App or a similar tool
-    -   [ ] Set up folder structure and file organization
+    -   [X] Set up folder structure and file organization
-    -   [ ] Install necessary dependencies
+    -   [X] Install necessary dependencies
  - [ ] Develop the App, ConnectWallet, and UserProfile components
     -   [ ] Create the main App component to manage state and routing
     -   [ ] Implement the ConnectWallet component for MetaMask integration